gojamont/portfolio/README.md

 About page is a short self-introduction.
 Here you can find a foto of developer and main skills.

 ## Projects
+This section displays the projects done.
+You can access them by pressing on See Projects button and then a short gallery will pop up :blush:.

 ## Contact
+Contact page displays links to all main sources of contact including Facebook, Instagram, Linkedin.

+# Technologies used

+# Features